nareshmaharaj-consultant/kubernetes_rbac_real_example/README.md

 ```

 Lets double check we have our service account added the client pod definition and the lastest docker image for the client pod.
+Remember, the service account is used to restrict access to the Kubernetes API using RBAC.

 ```bash
 apiVersion: v1